 Registration means that a health professional meets national standards for their professional training, performance and conduct.

 British Psychological Society

 Areas of counselling I deal with

-Initial psychological assessments: These are scheduled for 90 minutes to ensure enough time to establish a shared understanding of your difficulties, goals for your therapy and to develop a treatment plan tailored to your unique needs.
+Initial psychological assessments: During this 60 minute appointment we will start to establish a shared understanding of your difficulties, goals for your therapy and develop a treatment plan tailored to your unique needs.

 Therapy: Usually, committing to weekly or fortnightly sessions supports good therapeutic outcomes.
 Therapy sessions are 50 minutes in length.
 Depending on your goals, at the start of your therapy you may wish to set a fixed number of sessions or enter into a more open ended agreement.

 Letters and reports: I can provide you, your employer or other healthcare providers with a letter confirming your appointments at no extra charge.
 A summary of, or full report pertaining to your psychological assessment and / or therapy can be written for an additional fee.